 F45 Gyms Review & Guide

-F45 has taken the fitness community by storm, with the franchise quickly expanding to hundreds of studios nationally over the last year or two, giving gym-goers a new way to burn calories.
-Founded in 2011, F45 has become an industry leader with its new style of fitness.
+F45 has taken the fitness community by storm, with the franchise quickly expanding to nearly two thousand studios nationally and overseas since it began in 2011, giving gym-goers a new way to burn calories.
+Since humble beginnings in inner-city Sydney, F45 has become an industry leader with its new style of fitness.
 Read on to find out if F45 is the gym for you.

 What facilities does F45 offer?

 You won’t find rows of machines in this studio, with F45 facilities commonly full of individual weights, kettlebells and medicine balls, as well as cardio intensive equipment such as battle ropes and sleds.
+The program each week includes three days of cardio, three resistance days and one super circuit each week that is a combination of both.
 With each class built around a different workout, the equipment on offer will change, but it’ll all be laid out for you when you arrive, meaning you don’t have to worry about finding a bench or space to work out.

 Other facilities such as showers will depend on which studio you go to, while lockers are available at all studios.